melexis/sphinx-traceability-extension/doc/usage.rst

     Relationship type, for which the values for the ``remap`` and ``target`` options are the target.
     The value must not be empty.

+:nooverwrite: *optional*, *flag*

+    Do not report an error when existing value already matches.

 This directive has no representation in the documentation build output.